Dodgers rally on HRs by Martin, Freese to beat Rockies 5-3

 Julio Urías made his first appearance for the Dodgers since Aug.
 16 after serving a 20-game suspension for a domestic violence allegation in May.
 He wasn’t charged in the incident, but was punished by MLB.
 The left-hander allowed one run and two hits in three innings of a spot start.
 Urías struck out three and walked none.

+“Julio is a guy we’re counting on and he looked sharp,” Roberts said.

 González gave up two runs and three hits in a season-high 6 1/3 innings.
 He struck out three and walked three on 101 pitches, a season high.
+The Rockies lost all of his first eight starts this season.

+“I executed every pitch and only made a few minor mistakes,” he said.
+“I felt like it was a good outing and it will help my confidence.”

 TRAINER’S ROOM